danstarns/talk-to-graphql/README.md

 This repository demonstrates the usage of GQLPT (GraphQL Plain Text) to query a GraphQL API using natural language.
 It uses the GitHub GraphQL API as an example.

+> You can swap between local and remote examples in the retrospective dir in src.

 ## Setup

 1. Clone this repository: